P1Gaming/P1-OM-Info/src/Programming/Code_How_To.md

 ### SerializeField

-- The SerializeField attribute allows the class member to be visible in the Unity Inspector even if it is private.
+The SerializeField attribute allows the class member to be exposed in the Unity Inspector even if it is private.
+Having it exposed for the Unity Inspector allows us to manually change or assign that variable through the inspector instead of code.
+We can pass in references to game objects in the scene this way.

+- It is similar to having a public declaration, but having serializable code allows us to keep the private declarations and have Inspector exposure.

+-*Insert Image*-

 ### Tooltip